jdeboi/p5.mapper/README.md

 ### Calibrating

 The following methods will start / stop / toggle calibration mode.
+In calibration mode, drag calibration points, or click and drag on the surface to move the mapped shape around the canvas.
+Don't forget to save your calibration (see below).

 ```javascript
  p5Mapper.startCalibration();